devethanm/devethanm/README.md

 ### Hi there 👋
 My name is Ethan Maestas. </br>
 I am a Junior studying Secure Software Development. </br>
-I am always looking to learn new technologies and improve
+I am always looking to learn new technologies and improve as a developer.

 ### Im currently working on
-A NextJS application called artdealer - </br> an advanced artwork search engine platform
+A NextJS application called "artdealer" </br> an advanced artwork search engine platform

 ## Experience